znxuz/freertos-threadsafe-sink/README.md

 Thread-safe, lock-free single writes (`write_or_fail`) are done via atomic CAS(Compare and Swap) while leveraging the default read/write atomicity for aligned data on ARM.
+The data must be aligned.

-For a chunk of (unaligned) bytes, thread-safety is guaranteed by synchronizing the calls internally using a statically initialized FreeRTOS mutex.
+For a chunk of bytes greater than 32 bits, thread-safety is guaranteed by synchronizing the calls internally using a statically initialized FreeRTOS mutex.

-Strict FIFO order can be achieved only with `write_ordered()` by passing a atomically incremented counter starting from 0 as a unique *ticket*.
-Performance degrades exponentially with the number of threads there are on calling this function concurrently, as the non-deterministic scheduling can't possibly prioritize the thread with the next "correct" ticket.
-Also call `reset_ticket()` when the atomic ticket starts from 0 again.
+Strict FIFO order *can* be achieved only via `write_ordered()` by passing a atomically incremented counter starting from 0 as a unique *ticket*.
+But the performance degrades exponentially with the number of threads there are on calling this function concurrently, as the non-deterministic scheduling can't possibly prioritize the thread with the next "correct" ticket.
+Also call `reset_ticket()` to reset the internal counter, when the passed ticket should start from 0 again.

 ### 3. Signal Consumption Completion

-Upon completion of data transfer, call `consume_complete()` to signal the reader task.
+After the data is consumed, call `consume_complete()` to signal the reader task.
 This callback can be invoked in an ISR context.

-This mechanism is needed to allow the reader task to synchronize with external IO hardware (e.g., a DMA controller) to initiate subsequent writes only after the previous transfer has been completed.
+This mechanism is needed to allow the consumption function to work asynchronously, e.g. to synchronize with external IO hardware (e.g., a DMA controller) to initiate subsequent writes only after the previous transfer has been completed.

 ```cpp
 enum struct CALL_FROM { ISR, NON_ISR };